 Which airport should I fly into?

 We recommend that you arrive into Baltimore Washington International Airport (BWI).
-A shuttle service will be offered from BWI on the Wednesday prior to the start of class.
+A shuttle service will be offered from BWI on a designated date prior to the start of class.
 The shuttle service will NOT provide transportation from any other airport other than BWI.